icornelius/boethius2019/index.md

 Reading:

 * Selected passages in Middle and Early Modern English translations (Geoffrey Chaucer, John Walton, George Colville, Queen Elizabeth I, John Bracegirdle, I.T.)

+# books
+The following books are required for this course and available for purchase at the Rosenberg Bookshop in the Newberry Library.
+Other readings will be supplied in electronic copy.

+* Alan of Lille.
+*Literary Works*.
+Edited and translated by Winthrop Wetherbee.
+Dumbarton Oaks Medieval Library 22.
+Cambridge: Harvard University Press, 2013.
+ISBN-13: 978-0674059962.
+\$35

+* Boethius.
+*The Consolation of Philosophy*.
+Translated by Joel C. Relihan.
+Indianapolis, IN: Hackett, 2001.
+ISBN-13: 978-0872205833.
+\$17

+* Guillaume de Lorris and Jean de Meun.
+*The Romance of the Rose*.
+Translated by Frances Horgan.
+Oxford: Oxford University Press, 2008.
+ISBN-13: 978-0199540679.
+\$16.95

+* Langland, William.
+*Piers Plowman: The Donaldson Translation, Middle English Text, Sources and Backgrounds*.
+Edited by Elizabeth Ann Robertson and Stephen H. A. Shepherd.
+New York: W.W.
+Norton, 2006.
+ISBN-13: 978-0-393-97559-8.
+\$19

+* *The Old English Boethius: With Verse Prologues and Epilogues Associated with King Alfred*.
+Edited and translated by Susan Irvine and Malcolm Godden.
+Dumbarton Oaks Medieval Library 19.
+Cambridge: Harvard University Press, 2012.
+ISBN-13: 978-0674055582.
+\$35

+The following book is recommended and likewise available at the Rosenberg Bookshop.

+* O'Donnell, James J.
+*Boethius' Consolatio Philosophiae*.
+Bryn Mawr Latin Commentaries, Vols.
+1--2.
+Bryn Mawr, PA: Bryn Mawr College, 1990.
+Distributed by Hackett Publishing Co.
+ISBN-13: 978-0929524375.
+\$24.95

+Finally, you may want to acquire a second-hand copy of the following (selections will be provided in pdf):

+* More, Thomas.
+*A Dialogue of Comfort against Tribulation*.
+Edited by Frank Manley.
+New Haven: Yale University Press, 1977.
+ISBN-13: 978-0-300-02082-3 (hard cover); 978-0-300-02185-1 (soft cover).

+# assignments

+* A presentation, 15--20 minutes, to be written up afterward.
+Collaborations are welcome; topics and dates should be decided in first or second week.

+* A short presentation, about 5 minutes, on your research in progress, delivered in our last class meeting.

+* A research essay, approximately 6,000 words.
+Due date tbd in late March.